Javy Guerra (baseball, born 1985): Los Angeles Dodgers

 Guerra began 2012 as the Dodgers closer and picked up saves in his first five chances and seven of his first eight, but then he went through a period where he blew two of his next three opportunities and also pitched poorly in some non-save appearances.
 As a result, he was dropped from the closer role in favor of Kenley Jansen.
-He was later demoted to the AAA Albuquerque Isotopes in August.
+He was later demoted to the Triple–A Albuquerque Isotopes in August.
 Guerra rejoined the Dodgers when rosters expanded in September, but suffered a strained oblique and was placed on the disabled list for the remainder of the season.
 Overall, he appeared in 45 games for the Dodgers in 2012, with a 2-3 record, 2.60 ERA and 8 saves.

 On November 2, Guerra underwent arthroscopic right shoulder surgery, his third different surgery in 2012.
 He returned in time for spring training, but his injury kept him from participating in the 2013 World Baseball Classic.
 He also suffered a groin strain during spring training and the setback led to him falling behind the other relievers and he was optioned to Albuquerque to start the season.
 He spent the bulk of the season there, appearing in 27 games (including 4 as a starter) and was 0-4 with a 3.66 ERA and 12 saves.
 He also appeared in 9 games with the Dodgers in May and had an ERA of 6.75.

 Guerra was designated for assignment by the Dodgers on March 16, 2014 and removed from the 40-man roster.

 Chicago White Sox

 The Chicago White Sox claimed him off waivers on March 26, 2014.
-On March 28, the White Sox outrighted him to AAA.
+On March 28, the White Sox outrighted him to the Triple–A Charlotte Knights.
 He was called up to the majors in May.
 Guerra was designated for assignment by the White Sox on May 6, 2015.
-On July 8, 2015, Guerra was suspended 50 games for drug abuse.
+On July 8, Guerra was suspended 50 games for drug abuse.